 In February 2016 was announced the concession contract for construction of a new cruise terminal in Dubrovnik.

-- The new facility will be operated by "Dubrovnik International Cruise Port Investment" (abbrev DICPI).
+- The new facility is operated by "Dubrovnik International Cruise Port Investment" (abbrev DICPI).
 The company is jointly-owned by Global Port Holdings (GPH, Turkey) and Bouygues Batiment International (France).
 To allow cruise port operations, the state-owned company Dubrovnik Port Authority, granted a 40-year concession rights to the joint venture company.

 - GPH (world’s largest cruise port operator) handles annually around 5 million passengers in its ports worldwide.
 GPH operates facilities in such large seaports as Barcelona, Malaga, Lisbon, Valletta, Singapore, also several ports in Turkey.